amihaiemil/amihaiemil.github.io/_posts/2017-11-29-invest-in-a-github-organization.markdown

 **First** reason is the fact that everything is out there.
 Not just logging libraries and HTTP clients, but **entire frameworks and applications**.
 [React](https://github.com/facebook/react), [Angular](https://github.com/angular/angular.js), [ElasticSearch](https://github.com/elastic/elasticsearch) and many other celebrities are all open sourced.
-Their code is open and since almost any developer nowadays has touched these technologies, they should at least know where their are, how to file an Issue, make a Pull Request, find solutions for bugs etc -- they won't find all these on shady forums or on StackOverflow anymore.
-No, they will find everything on Github: comments, guidelines, wikis, known bugs, you name it.
+Their code is open and since almost any developer nowadays has touched these technologies, they should at least know where their are, how to file an Issue, make a Pull Request, find solutions for bugs etc -- they will find everything on Github: comments, guidelines, wikis, known bugs, you name it.
 I keep wondering: what does a closed company do when there is a bug in an OSS product that it uses?
 Does it wait indefinetely for a new release, hoping that the problem will be fixed?
 Wouldn't it be better if it forked the repository and provided a PR?

-**Second**, any tech company wishes to be "agile", in the sense that developers should move quickly, solve bugs fast, switch frameworks and packages without hustle etc.
-A developer who has only worked in a strict, closed environment does not have the habit or experience to do that.
-He or she won't know that ReactJs v15 has [an ugly bug](https://github.com/facebook/react/issues/7027) which causes input fields to lose characters on IE. At some point, when they become aware of it, they'll update to v16 and spend a ridiculous amount of time trying to figure out why the ``npm`` build doesn't work anymore, not understanding how to update other changed dependencies.
+**Second**, any tech company wishes to be **agile**, in the sense that developers should move quickly, solve bugs fast, switch frameworks and packages without hustle, setup CI/CD pieplines in a matter of minutes etc. A developer who has only worked in a strict, closed environment does not have the habit or experience to do all that.
+He or she won't know that ReactJs v15 has [an ugly bug](https://github.com/facebook/react/issues/7027) which causes input fields to lose characters on IE. At some point, when they become aware of it, they'll update to v16 and spend a ridiculous amount of time trying to figure out why the ``npm`` build doesn't work anymore (that is, if they bother to check the good old Jenkins CI which has been red for weeks anyway).

 By the way, the ``npm`` community is a good example of such agility.
 Those Javascript people are capable of rewriting an application or framework from scratch overnight, rather than fix some shady bug or deal with the messy code of the colleagues who were fired three years ago.
 They are that productive!
 Things are moving at an insane pace, everyone collaborates in the open, while you are wasting days in meetings, trying to decide which consultant to hire in order to train your team in ReactJS.
 Then, in one year or two (best case) React will die and you will, yet again, be left with legacy software that nobody has a clue how to maintain.